robcalcroft/opsview-adverts/README.md

 #### Lifecycle
 1. New advert is added via the web interface which is then uploaded to S3 along with the JSON configuration file.
 2. A client will read the JSON file hosted on S3 and based on the current advert rotation be able to derive a link from S3 which will display the link to the image, along with a `redirectUrl` which can be used by the client to direct the user when they interact with the advert.
+3. Every 48 hours the `rotator.js` script is run and updates the current advert with the next one in the list in a cyclic fashion
+4. An advert is no longer needed and is deleted using the web ui, the database is updated with these changes and the current advert reset back to the first advert in the list then synced back to S3

 #### Why use a JSON file instead of a static S3 URL?
 - Caching issues are common, especially when dealing with international users who could be served an out of date advert.
 Instead this solution uses a base64 encoded unique filename to mitigate this issue.